my-devices/meta-reflector-aws/README.md

 for the domain the Remote Manager server will be using.
 In this example we're using a zone named `my-devices.net`.
 You have to use a different zone that matches the domain your server is running on.
+The zone will be required in the next step to validate the Certificate created by AWS Certificate Manager.

 ### Setting Up the Application Load Balancer